 You won’t officially “set a date” until you book your venue.
 But, we recommend choosing a few potential wedding dates before you start looking at venues.
 First, think about the season in which you’d like to wed—and if a Saturday night wedding is a must (convenient, but potentially more expensive and competitive) or if you’re open to a wedding on a different (perhaps less in-demand) day.
 Then, take a look at the calendar, taking into account work schedules, holidays, family conflicts, etc., and narrow things down to a few choice dates.
 Having some potential wedding dates in mind will be very helpful during the venue selection process.

-Now that you have a budget, an estimated guest count, and a few potential wedding dates in mind, you have all the information you need to book a venue.
-Read online reviews, visit a few venues in person, and work with your partner to find your dream wedding location.
+Now that you have a budget, an estimated guest count, and a few potential wedding dates in mind, you have all the information you need to book a wedding venue—one of the most important parts of our how to plan a wedding guide.
+Read online reviews of wedding venues near you, visit a in person, and work with your partner to find your dream wedding location.
 Once you’ve thoroughly read your venue’s contract and signed on the dotted line, you’ve officially set a date for your wedding—and the real fun begins!

 Note: Some couples hire a wedding planner before choosing a venue, others wait until afterwards—it all depends on the type of assistance you need.

 6. Start Your Registry

 Pretty much immediately after you announce your engagement, your loved ones will ask: “Where are you registered?”
 When thinking about how to plan your wedding step by step, it’s a good idea to create your wedding registry relatively early on in the process.
 Your family members and friends may want to purchase engagement gifts—you can always make changes and additions to your registry later on.

 7. Create a Wedding Website (and Wedding Hashtag!)